 Entertainment and Recreation Industry;

 Elberse, Anita, Jehoshua Eliashberg, and Julian Villanueva.
-"Polyphonic HMI: Mixing Music and Math."
-Harvard Business School Case 506-009, September 2006.
-(Revised from original August 2005 version.)
+"Polyphonic HMI: Mixing Music and Math".
+Harvard Business School Case 506-009, August 2005.
+(Revised September 2006.)
 (Spanish version also available.)